Here's Why You Might Be Getting Hot Flashes During Your Period

-"This can be a completely normal issue facing many women as our ovaries begin to produce less estrogen," explains Jennifer Owen, ob-gyn.
+"This can be a completely normal issue facing many women as our ovaries begin to produce less estrogen," explains gynecologist Jennifer Owen, MD.

 Hot flashes typically pop up in the 40s, but some women experience them as young as their 20s and 30s.
-When symptoms begin earlier than expected, Owen explains that they are generally caused by lifestyle factors.
-Ranging from an overload of stress to too much spice in our diets, hot flashes are yet another symptom of our menstrual cycles that we can learn to manage.
+When symptoms begin earlier than expected, Owen explains that they're generally caused by lifestyle factors.
+Ranging from an overload of stress to too much spice in our diets, hot flashes are yet another symptom of our menstrual cycles we can learn to manage.

 Why it happens

 "First, hot flashes can occur as a result of too much stress, which can lead to hormonal imbalances," says Owen.
-"These stress hormones can increase blood flow resulting in a warming sensation throughout the body."
+"These stress hormones can increase blood flow, resulting in a warming sensation throughout the body."
 If you suspect that stress is to blame, it's time to ramp up your self-care.
-She advises to "focus on finding ways to decrease your stress levels, especially during your periods."
+She advises focusing on finding ways to decrease your stress levels, especially during your period.

 The second lifestyle-related cause of hot flashes?
 Our diets.
-While PMS time is known for salty cravings like fried foods and chips, not to mention all the chocolate, Owen warns, "you may need to cut back on spicy foods, caffeine, and alcohol at this time."
+While PMS time is known for salty cravings like fried foods and chips, not to mention all the chocolate, Owen warns that you may need to cut back on spicy foods, caffeine, and alcohol at this time.

 What to do about it